TeMU-BSC/mesinesp-baseline/README.md

 ##### Steps:
 1. Parse annotation information in TSV.
 2. Find text spans in -d that are in TSV.
 Assign a DeCS code to them.
-3. Write TSV file in -o
+3. Write JSON file in -o

 ##### Arguments:
 + **Input**: